 Stop snoring medications are not our favorite snoring remedy.
 In our opinion, there are other remedies that can do a lot more good.
 We feel that tongue retention devices are some of the best stop snoring products out there, and that mandibular advancement devices are probably close to second-best.

-But, stop snoring medications can be helpful, especially if they are used in conjunction with other anti-snoring products.
+But, stop snoring medications can be helpful as well, especially if they are used in conjunction with other anti-snoring products.
 They may not be the best thing out there, but they give you more hope of fixing the problem than doing nothing – and some people do have decent luck with them.